dabeaz-course/practical-python/Notes/01_Introduction/04_Strings.md

 'c:\\newdata\\test'
 ```

-String is the literal text, exactly as typed.
+The string is the literal text, exactly as typed.
 This is useful in situations where the backslash has special significance.
 Example: filename, regular expressions, etc.

 ### f-Strings

-String with formatted expression substitution.
+A string with formatted expression substitution.

 ```python
 >>> name = 'IBM'